 NSCA Mission Statement

-The mission of Norfolk Sister City Association (NSCA) is to advance understanding, friendship, and cooperation among the people of Norfolk, Virginia and its international sister cities.
+The mission of Norfolk Sister City Association (NSCA) is to foster understanding, friendship, cultural exchange and cooperation among the people of Norfolk, Virginia and its international sister cities.

 Norfolk Sister City Association is part of Sister Cities International.
 NSCA is a nonprofit citizen diplomacy organization that creates and strengthens partnerships between the City of Norfolk, VA and its international partner communities.
 We strive to build global cooperation at the municipal level, promote cultural understanding and stimulate economic development.